-The number of sites open is dependent on the number of districts where there is an office up for election.
-Most sites had more than one type of issue.
+^{}The number of sites open is dependent on the number of districts where there is an office up for election.

 If not corrected, these deficiencies increase the risk that registered voters will not be provided the opportunity to vote and to have their votes counted.
 To protect the rights of all City voters, the BOE must make greater efforts to ensure that its staff is thoroughly familiar with Election Day procedures and that activities are carried out in accordance with those procedures.
 In addition, it must ensure that all voters have full access to the polling sites during the period of time mandated by law.